RPGreats now has a Discord! Come on in to talk about game music, games in general, submit reviews or just hang out!

 Highest High and Lowest Low: Sega Genesis/CD/32X

-The Sega Mega Drive (released in North America as the Sega Genesis) wasn't a particularly popular machine in its home country, so Sega mostly focused on selling it to western gamers with a library that mostly consisted of aggressively-marketed action games, fighters and competitive sports titles.
+The Sega Mega Drive (released in North America as the Sega Genesis) wasn't a particularly popular machine in its home country, so Sega mostly focused on selling it to western gamers with a library that largely consisted of aggressively-marketed action games, fighters and competitive sports titles.
 There were a few successful RPGs by Japanese studios - primarily Phantasy Star, Lunar and Shining Force - but the genre got much less attention on Genesis than it did on the SNES or even the PC Engine CD.
 Even the handful of western roleplaying properties that got Genesis adaptations - games like Might and Magic 2, Buck Rogers, Shadowrun and Eye of the Beholder - were all surprisingly respectable efforts for the platform.
 The result is that there aren't nearly as many RPGs to sort through, but it was also a challenge to find ones that can be considered truly bad.

 Best: Phantasy Star IV: End of the Millennium (Sega, 1995)